sony-togari-dev/android_device_sony_togari-twrp/README.md

 # TWRP for Sony Xperia Z3 Compact

-Minimal tree for building TWRP in android-9.0
+Minimal tree to build TWRP in android-9.0

 ## Compile